- Tools and Safety

 And remember: If there is a job to be done, then there is most likely a tool specifically designed for that job.
 Using the right tool for the job is always safer than using an inappropriate tool.

-- The tester does NOT count against the team's budget as specified in the Challenge.
+- The Tester and weights do NOT count against the team's budget as specified in the Challenge.

-- It is NOT interference for the Team Manager or another adult to assist in construction of the tester.
+- It is NOT interference for the Team Manager or another adult to construct the Tester.

-Some challenges require additional testing equipment beyond the Structure Tester.
+Some Challenges require different or additional testing equipment!
 This equipment will be described in the Challenge, including any rules concerning who is allowed to construct it.

 Cutting and Shaping